 The director emphasized that in large part, claims made against a firm have nothing to do with the attorney’s ability to be a good lawyer.
 It has much more to do with the attorneys and firm staying organized and understanding how to run a business.
 Part of having a law firm is running a business and in too many cases law firms big and small fall short of some simple standards.

-There is a reason that almost every malpractice insurance application asks about implementation of a central docket system, conflict of interest procedures, engagement letters, and disengagement letters.
+There is a reason that almost every malpractice insurance application asks about the implementation of a central docket system, conflict of interest procedures, engagement letters, and disengagement letters.
 It is because these four risk management strategies are the primary reasons lawyers file claims.

 Implementing these 4 risk management strategies will make your firm less of a “risk” to insure, therefore, saving you money on your legal malpractice insurance policy.